Your Shopping Bag is Currently Empty

 Doyle notes that having healthy levels of vitamin D provide an anti-inflammatory effect on your body.
 “Acne is an inflammatory condition,” she says.
 “When your body is deficient in vitamin D, your acne may worsen.”

-To treat and reduce inflammation, try a red and blue light therapy acne spot treatment.
 You can also make simple dietary switches to include foods like salmon, eggs and mushrooms that are rich in vitamin D. Eggs sunny-side up, anyone?

 Our current predicament has left many of us feeling stranded.
 We temporarily don’t have in-person access to our hairstylists, dentists, doctors and estheticians.
 But, that doesn’t mean we can’t consult with them virtually.
 Epley recommends reaching out to your esthetician or dermatologist over video chat or phone to discuss your skin concerns.
 We’re all in this together, so many have been eager to share advice and make product recommendations.